Xdecosee/cs2102group31/README.md

 #  FDS Applicaion AY2019/20 Sem 1

-## IMPORTANT NOTE
+## IMPORTANT NOTE!
 This FDS application is not meant to be realistic like food delivery apps in real life.
 It is not meant to be secure as well.
+The README and code is availabe at https://github.com/Xdecosee/cs2102group31 for easier readability!

+For NUS CS2102 graders, please look at the following sections:
+1. Setting Up Repo
+2. Running and Testing the App

 ## Setting Up Repo
 1. Download Node js at https://nodejs.org/en/
-2. In a terminal (from vscode or cmd) change directory to /App folder and run 'npm install'.

-A "node_modules" folder should be created in your directory.
+2. In a terminal, change directory to the /App folder and run 'npm install'.
+A "node_modules" folder should be created in your /App directory.

 3. Import psql_script_with_insert.sql under /App/db folder to psql.
+Recommended: psql version 12.1.

 4. Create a .env file under the /App folder and insert with a single line:
 DATABASE_URL=postgres://username:password@host address:port/database_name
 For example.
 DATABASE_URL=postgres://postgres:12345@localhost:5432/postgres

-For Developers: This .env and node_modules folder should be ignored through .gitignore and not pushed to github.
+5. For Developers: This .env and node_modules folder should be ignored through .gitignore and not pushed to github.
 If gitignore isn't working for you, do these steps: http://www.codeblocq.com/2016/01/Untrack-files-already-added-to-git-repository-based-on-gitignore/.
 In vscode, the ignored files should be greyed out

-## Running the App
+## Running and Testing the App
+1. Please test the application between 10am to 10pm as customer accounts can only make food orders within 10am to 10pm.
+In addition, Safari and Firefox currently doesn't support certain html form features in this repo.
+Recommended to use Chrome for testing the pages.

-1. In your terminal (at /App), type 'npm start'.
-Your database connection string in .env will be shown at your terminal if successful connected to postgres.
+2. In your terminal (at /App), type 'npm start'.
+Your database connection string in .env will be shown at your terminal.

-2. Open http://localhost:3000 in your browser.
+3. Open http://localhost:3000 in your browser.

+4. As no two users should have the same username, here are some usernames available use for sign up: testrider, testrest, testcust, testfds

+5. The prepopulated data from psql script is solely for developers to test their pages.
+Hence, it may be incompelete e.g. not every rider has a existing schedule.
+Nonetheless, you may see part of sample/testing data for restaurant staff and delivery riders through these accounts:

+Restaurant Staff
+Username: minestrone
+Password: 12345

+Full Time Delivery Rider
+Username: aveldens3
+Password: cdqUwd81YzX

+Part Time Delivery Rider
+Username: gtarrier9
+Password: G92FSUJuvL9e

+6. Sql Statements used throughout the application is complied under /App/db/dbsql.js

-3. To stop running the app, Ctrl + C in your terminal to terminate the server.
+7. To stop running the app, Ctrl + C in your terminal to terminate the server after using the website.
 Supposedly, you forget to Ctrl + C, just kill the process at port 3000.
 For windows, go your task manager, select the 'Processes tab', search for 'Node.js: Server-side JavaScript', select it and click on 'End task' button.

 ## File Name Prefixes
 Files are differentiated with these naming: